TimAnthonyAlexander/phplexer/README.md

 - Various operators like `=`, `==`, `!=`, `+=`, etc.
 - Delimiters like curly braces, parentheses, brackets

-For a full list of supported tokens, refer to the `Lexer` class inside the project.
+For a full list of supported tokens, refer to the [Tokens](Tokens.md) file.

 ## 🤝 Contributing